 Meta-features are used to reduce the need to code quality and datum attributes in individual features, as well as to delimit the extent of data in the dataset.
 In a base dataset, some meta-features are mandatory (clause 4.2).

-Horizontal and vertical uncertainties that apply to the majority of features are encoded as attributes of one or more QualityOfNonbathymetricData features together covering the same extent as the spatial union of the DataCoverage features in the dataset.
-(Typically, there would be one DataCoverage feature and one QualityOfNonbathymetricData feature, having the same spatial extent.)
+Horizontal and vertical uncertainties that apply to the majority of features are encoded as attributes of one or more QualityOfNonBathymetricData features together covering the same extent as the spatial union of the DataCoverage features in the dataset.
+(Typically, there would be one DataCoverage feature and one QualityOfNonBathymetricData feature, having the same spatial extent.)
 Exceptional horizontal and vertical uncertainties are encoded in a SpatialAccuracy information type associated to particular spatial primitives.

 Mandatory meta features